bhoptee/trueman-chiro/src/pages/index.md

   - type: section_cta
     title: ""
     section_id: ""
-    subtitle: "Providing a clean and hygienic environment.
-Read about the Vantage Chiropractic "
+    subtitle: How Vantage Chiropractic is taking every precaution to provide a clean and safe environment in these changing times.
     actions:
       - type: action
         label: COVID 19 Strategy